bob-cd/bob-cd.github.io/pages/architecture.md

 one thing really well and allows you to _compose them in the way you want_ and build your CI platform.

 The core of the project lives in this Github [repository](https://github.com/bob-cd/bob).
-Its entirely written in [Clojure](https://clojure.org/), which allows Bob to be really small, scale easily and handle concurrency well.
-It uses [PostgreSQL](https://www.postgresql.org/) as its database runs on the JVM.
+Its entirely mostly in [Clojure](https://clojure.org/) and Java, which allows Bob to be really small, scale easily and handle concurrency well.
+It uses [Crux](https://www.opencrux.com/) as its temporal, document database.

 _ALL_ of the internals is exposed via a standard REST API.